-A native of Europe, the Norway spruce has been planted widely in this country and Iowa for ornamental use and for windbreak plantings.
+A native of Europe, the Norway spruce (Picea abies) has been planted widely in this country and Iowa for ornamental use and for windbreak plantings.
 It is a large, fast-growing tree requiring a fertile, moist soil.

 Hardiness: Zones 3b through 7 (can survive zone 8, but is not well adapted to those conditions)

 Growth Rate: Moderate to fast, especially when young. (may grow to 75 feet in 50 years).

 Mature Shape: Pyramidal with branches that hang down.
 Stiff when young, becoming more graceful with age.

 Site Requirements: Adaptable, but prefers moist, cool areas.
 Often found around streams or lakes.